LincanLi-X/FireTrend/README.md

 ## FireCast Dataset

 FireCast-US dataset integrates multi-source environmental, vegetation, topography, fuel, meteorological, and wildfire risk data into a unified spatial-temporal HDF5 format for wildfire modeling and analysis.
-We have prepared two well-formatted `FireCast-CA` and `FireCast-FL` subsets of FireCast-US in this package, as introduced below:
+We prepared three well-formatted `FireCast-CA`, `FireCast-FL`, and `FireCast-OR` subsets of FireCast-US in this package, as introduced below:

 ### Repository Dataset Structure